Clinical-Genomics/scout/README.md

 ```

 ## Deployment
-The app is deployed on prod and staging on the server farm on merge to master.
-Staging can be also deployed manually in the [GitHub Action UI](https://github.com/Clinical-Genomics/scout-react/actions) by choosing the workflow `Deploy branch to staging environment`, then `Run workflow` and input the branch that you want to deploy.
+The app is deployed manually.
+For staging, in the [GitHub Action UI](https://github.com/Clinical-Genomics/scout-react/actions) by choosing the workflow `Publish and deploy staging`, then `Run workflow` and input the branch that you want to deploy.
+For deploying to production, use the workflow `Publish and deploy production`, only the `master` branch can be deployed.

 ## API mocking library
 Mirage JS is used in the project to mock the backend endpoints to continue the development before the actual endpoints are in place.